 Has your cabin crew background help in fulfilling a career in other fields?
 How?

 Working as a cabin crew provides you with exceptional problem-solving skills.
-You can’t just hang up or walk away from a rude customer, but you have to deal with eventual conflicts immediately, mitziemee_5which is an ability I think is very useful and appreciated in most jobs.
+You can’t just hang up or walk away from a rude customer, but you have to deal with eventual conflicts immediately, which is an ability I think is very useful and appreciated in most jobs.
 When I started working as a pilot, my knowledge about the cabin crews’ working routines also came in handy (I never called for coffee during the passenger meal service).

 During my years as a cabin crew I also got to travel to lots of places around the world, which inspired me to start my blog and my travel website.